-Cannabis Extraction Methods: A Brief History
+Solventless and Solvent-Based Extraction Methods: A Brief History

-The first known cannabis extract—Hashish, or hash—shows up around 900 AD.
+The first known cannabis extract—hashish, or hash—shows up around 900 AD.
 Hash is made by removing and concentrating the gooey trichomes that coat the cannabis flower, often by manually rubbing cannabis flower or soaking it in ice water.
 While its popularity has faded with the introduction of newer and more potent cannabis extracts, it still occupies an important place in the history of cannabis extraction methods.
 We should note that the unpressed or “powdered” form of hash is called kief; it’s frequently added to cannabis flower to add potency and flavor.

 Cannabis Extraction Methods: Modern Approaches

 The modern story of cannabis extracts really took off in the 1990s, when the butane hash oil (BHO) technique gained popularity.
 While the process was risky—both due to the exposure to chemical solvents and the legal environment of the day—a series of refinements eventually led to the safe, effective, and widely accepted techniques used today.

 This THC extraction process involves washing plant material with liquid butane.
 The liquid strips the plant of the trichomes (where the cannabinoids and terpenes are produced on the plant) that cover it.
 The extract is then placed in an oven in order to purge all of the solvent, leaving behind a clean and pure cannabis concentrate with virtually no traces of butane.